-- (19) The proportion of women on boards has increased very slowly over recent years.
-The rate of improvement has varied among Member States and has led to highly divergent results.
-Much more significant progress was noted in those Member States where binding measures have been introduced.
-That divergence is likely to increase given the very different approaches to improving gender balance on boards.
-Therefore, Member States are encouraged to share information about the effective measures taken and policies adopted at national level, and to exchange best practices, with a view to supporting progress across the Union towards achieving a more balanced representation of women and men on boards. - (20) The scattered and divergent regulation or the absence of regulation at national level as regards the gender balance on boards of listed companies not only leads to discrepancies in the number of women among non-executive directors and to different rates of improvement across Member States, but it also poses barriers to the internal market by imposing divergent corporate governance requirements on listed companies in the Union.
-Those differences in legal and self-regulatory requirements for the composition of boards can lead to practical complications for listed companies operating across borders, in particular when establishing subsidiaries or in mergers and acquisitions, and for candidates for director positions.
+(11) The proportion of women on company boards [...] has increased very slowly, [...] during the past years.
+The rate of improvement has differed in [...]
+Member States and has led to highly divergent results.
+Much more significant progress was noted in [...] those Member States where binding measures have been introduced. [...]
+That divergence is likely to increase given the very different approaches [...] to improving gender balance on boards.
+Therefore Member States are encouraged to share information about the effective measures taken and policies adopted at the national level, and to exchange best practice, with a view to supporting progress across the Union towards achieving a more balanced representation of women and men on company boards. [...]

+- (12) The scattered and divergent regulation or the absence of regulation at national level as regards the gender balance on boards of listed companies does not only lead to discrepancies in the number of women among non-executive directors and different rates of improvement across Member States, but also poses barriers to the internal market by imposing divergent corporate governance requirements on European listed companies.
+Those differences in legal and self-regulatory requirements for the composition of corporate boards can lead to practical complications for listed companies operating across borders, notably when establishing subsidiaries or in mergers and acquisitions, as well as for candidates for board positions. - (12a) Gender imbalances within companies are greater at more senior levels.
+Furthermore, many of those women who are represented in senior management are to be found in fields such as human resources and communication, while men at a senior level are more likely to be employed in general management or 'line management' within the company.
+As the main pool for recruitment to board positions is comprised largely of candidates with senior management experience, it is vital that the number of women advancing to such management positions within companies be increased.